220705-UTA-NET/CampbellK/project_0/agenda.md

 Solo Presentation: July 20th

-    -- either way: add a try/catch with exception
-        -x- Can we avoid a fatal exception and just re-run the while loop?

     When inputting a new expense or updating budget, update value in Tracking.cs (currentBudget & currentExpenseTotal) and in JSON When value is updated, it will need to overwrite budget.json